 Engineering design experiences are distributed throughout the electrical engineering curriculum.
-Introduction to the design process and Engineering design is distributed throughout the electrical engineering curriculum.
-Introduction to the design process and the initial design experience occur in the freshman courses, ELEC 104 and ELEC 105.
+Introduction to the design process and the initial design experience occur in the freshman course ELEC 106.
 The engineering profession and the ethical responsibilities of professional engineers are discussed.
 Design problems are posed that require little or no in-depth engineering knowledge.
 For example, a first design problem might ask the student to design a dormitory room workplace.
 Functionality, aesthetics, and cost of implementation are a few of the issues to be considered.
 Case studies are assigned that provide an opportunity for the students to work in teams.
 The emphasis is on the synthesis of a product that meets broad requirements.
 The students are introduced to the concept of design in which there is no single right answer and where there are relatively few limits placed on the creative process.

 Techniques of analysis, synthesis, iteration, and approximations are studied in the sophomore and junior electrical engineering courses.
 Specialized design exercises are used to illustrate the use of these techniques in the areas of circuits, systems, electronics, electric machines, and digital circuits and systems.

 The senior year provides the opportunity for the student to begin to focus on design techniques in a particular area of interest through the choice of at least five senior electrical engineering elective courses.
 Examples range from the use of a load flow program to determine operational conditions of a small power system in a contingency situation (ELEC 403), to the design of a state estimator for a control system (ELEC 407), to the design and implementation of digital filters (ELEC 423).